Did Milo Ventimiglia Reveal How Jack Dies On ‘This Is Us’? [Spoilers]

 — MiloVentimiglia News (@milovupdates) March 8, 2017

-That’s the word according to Refinery29, who sat down with This is Us star Milo Ventimiglia to get some insight into his character, Jack, and how he will meet his end.
+That’s the word according to Refinery29, who sat down with This Is Us star Milo Ventimiglia to get some insight into his character and how he will meet his end.

 “Jack has years later decided to take up a drink again.
 It can’t be good for many reasons, and alcohol only messes up and further clouds judgment.
 So you got to believe that Jack’s judgment is going to be clouded in a time that he’s already really trying to hang onto his family structure.
-Even though he’s looking for that escape, that escape ultimately will come back and bite him in the ass.”
+Even though he’s looking for that escape, that escape ultimately will come back and bite him in the a**.”

 This Was Us? @TheMandyMoore and @MiloVentimiglia break down the status of Rebecca and Jack's relationship: https://t.co/i92GiliM9e pic.twitter.com/nKnyl5DqKE